peterjurkovic/docker-filecleaner/README.md

 Examples:
-clean.sh -r -d 30 -p <path>    - remove all files and empty directories older then 30 days clean.sh -v -r -d 30 -p <path> - prints and remove all files older then 30 days and 20 hours in given path
+clean.sh -r -d 30 -p <path>    - remove all files and empty directories older then 30 days clean.sh -v -r -d 30 -p <path> - prints and remove all files older then 30 days on given path

 For safety reason is allowed to remove only files which were modified  more then 2 days since now
 ```